 The placement period lasts a minimum of four weeks.
 Each participant will work full-time to complete 150 clinical hours.

 Winter placements begin right after Christmas.
 In summer, students have more options for start dates.
-In summer, placement start dates can begin as early as late May, and as late as mid July.
+In summer, placement start dates can begin as early as late May, and as late as early July.

 Preceptors are selected, based on their availability and their willingness to work effectively with a student.
 The RCNP Program Coordinator works with preceptors who enjoy teaching in a style that combines monitored independence coupled with appropriate clinical supervision.